texstudio-org/texstudio/utilities/manual/usermanual_en.md

 ### The TOC View

-The side panel on the left offers a TOC view (if not, s.
-[0.
-A first look at TeXstudio](#SECTION00)).
+The side panel on the left offers a TOC view.
 The TOC shows the structure of your whole document by means of section commands (part, section, subsection, ...).
 A mouse over shows you, in which file the section actually is.